 Episode 4 also removed the manga’s conclusion to the segment where Nagatoro was demanding to be praised.
 In the manga, she pretty much lists off the real reasons she is attracted to him and is shown looking at him wistfully.

-At the same time, removing the kiss and the praising at this point in the timeline smoothed out the romantic progression since the kiss highlighted Nagatoro’s true feelings too early.
+At the same time, removing the cheek kiss and the praising at this point in the timeline smoothed out the romantic progression since the cheek kiss highlighted Nagatoro’s true feelings too early.
 This isn’t Horimiya where the relationship develops quickly within a single season.
-Shifting the development to the festival in later episodes makes her actions more impactful as a relationship milestone at the expense of heightening the bullying earlier on in the story.
+Shifting the development to Episode 12 makes her actions more impactful as a relationship milestone at the expense of heightening the bullying earlier on in the story.

 In this manner, the anime attempts to make Nagatoro’s motives unclear since it’s uncertain whether she’s actually into Senpai or just a sadist getting off on torturing her senior.
 Still, even anime-only audiences should realize by Episode 4 that Nagatoro is shamelessly flirting with Senpai.